dvdaines/Learn-CSS/README.md

 # Learn CSS

-I am using this repo to save my work as I brush up on CSS by following [this 11 hour course](https://youtu.be/OXGznpKZ_sA?si=jUk0oBv8MgliTzwO) from [freeCodeCamp](https://www.freecodecamp.org/).
+I am using this repo to save my work as I brush up on CSS by following [this 11 hour course](https://youtu.be/OXGznpKZ_sA?si=jUk0oBv8MgliTzwO) from [freeCodeCamp](https://www.freecodecamp.org/) and [@gitdagray](https://github.com/gitdagray/css_course).

-**Note: This code does not represent a comprehensive overview of CSS.
-The course teaches numerous rules and principles which are experimented with in code but are not contained in the final code.**
+**Note: This code does not represent a comprehensive overview of what is covered in the course.
+Many rules and principles which are experimented with are not contained in the final code.**

 ## Lessons
 * Lesson 1: Start Here